posit-dev/air/docs/notes.md

 To implement this with tabs, the _formatter_ would need to know about the tab-width that the user's IDE is using.
 Say a tab-width of 4 was being used by the user writing this code, then the formatter would attempt to insert 3 tabs  followed by 3 spaces to retain the visual appearance of the above code, and that would be saved to disk (`3 tabs * 4 tab-width + 3 spaces = 15 spaces`).

-Now say your colleague opens this file in their IDE, where they have tab-width set to 2, this results in:
+Now say your collaborator opens this file in their IDE, where they have tab-width set to 2, this results in:

 ```r
 fn <- function(x,